Results For Eye Doctor Fort Worth

 Visitors and locals are also fond of the laid-back lifestyle that the suburbs possess.
-The following are some of the most popular suburbs in Fort Worth: Southlake, Colleyville, Trophy Club, Coppell, Highland, Argyle, and Keller.
+The following are some of the most popular suburbs in this are: Southlake, Colleyville, Trophy Club, Coppell, Highland, Argyle, and Keller.

 The city is located in Tarrant County, which is bordered by the counties of Denton, Parker, and Wise.
 It was founded in 1849 and was incorporated in 1874.
 The city was named after William Jenkins Worth, who was the Major General over the Department of Texas.

 In its early years, the city quickly became a prominent place for longhorn cattle trade, and it still takes great pride in its Western heritage and roots.
 The city can be found in the northeast section of Texas, 260 miles north of Houston, 270 miles north of San Antonio, and 190 miles north of Austin.